shentufoundation/mainnet/shentu-2/migration.md

    $ certik migrate shentu-1-genesis-exported.json --chain-id=shentu-2 --initial-height 0 > genesis.json
    ```

-   This will migrate our exported state into the required `genesis.json` file to start the shentu-2.
+   This will migrate our exported state into the required `genesis.json` file to start the node in shentu-2.

 1. Verify the SHA256 of the final genesis JSON: